 For gardening experts, enthusiasts, and beginners alike, Facebook is one of the best places to find great advice, tips, ideas, and even ask questions.
-We have selected our favorite Facebook accounts for gardening in 2016.
+We have selected our favorite Facebook accounts for gardening.
 Each account provides a different perspective and covers different topics.
 The accounts have quite a solid following already, so you know they are doing something right!
 We decided not to rank them in any certain order since each account is so specialized; it is hard to compare them.

 Gardenista - This site is created by former New York Times columnist Michelle Slatalla.
 This site provides a tremendous amount of information and several articles about unorthodox gardening ideas and tricks.
 She also provides different concepts to consider when designing a garden, such as, landscaping or interior design with plants.
 Follow this account if you truly want some great gardening ideas!

 National Wildlife Federation - This site is all about wildlife.
 True gardeners not only think about how their plants will adapt to the physical location, but they also consider how their garden will impact the local wildlife around them.
 From butterflies and bees, to deer resistant plants and everything in between, this site is a great resource to refer to.
 Plus, there are many great images of wildlife, which is always a bonus!

 BackyardGardener.com- What a great site for people just getting started in gardening!
 This site contains terrific photos, mostly of annual and perennial flowers; also gardening advice for landscaping, container gardening, and more.
 Backyard Gardener writes many plant and gardening product reviews.
 This way consumers can get some good advice before they purchase as well (hopefully from NatureHills.com of course!).
 They continue to do a great job of mixing in relevant gardening news from across the web.
 This is one of the biggest gardening groups on Facebook, with over 1.4 million followers for their page!